randompainter/Student-Grades-Simulator/README.md

 # Student-Grades-Simulator
-Project that allows you to display student grades, see the lowest highest average and so on Simple Project
+Project that allows the user to create a simulation for student grades, see the lowest highest average and so on.